Convergence rates for an Adaptive Biasing Potential scheme from a Wasserstein optimization perspective: Introduction

 \subsection{Outline}

 The remaining of this work is organized as follows.
 General notations are gathered in Section~\ref{sec:notation}.
 The settings and main results are stated in Section~\ref{sec:settings}.
+In Section~\ref{sec:numerics}, we provide numerical experiments on a toy problem to illustrate the efficiency of the method.
 Section~\ref{sec:proofFE} contains the proof of the first main result, Theorem~\ref{thm:cv_infty}, which concerns the stability with respect to a regularization parameter of the minimizers of the free energy.
 The other main results, namely Theorems~\ref{thm:CVoverdamped}, \ref{thm:CVkinetic} and \ref{th:CVoverdamped-sharp}, addressing the long time convergence of the algorithm towards these minimizers, are proven in Section~\ref{ sec:longtimeproof}.
 Technical results about Sobolev spaces and Gaussian kernels on the torus are finally gathered in Appendices, as well as an analysis of the long-time behavior of a non-regularized version of the dynamics introduced in this work, which is however restricted to the overdamped dynamics and relies on a different entropy technique than the convergence results presented in the main text.